top of page

 When the Climate Moves In

-In our climate, a house is rarely experienced as a single condition.
+In Indian climate, a house rarely experiences a single microclimatic condition, during a year.

 Morning light is welcome.